By: Vijnata Trivedi, J.D., Regulatory Counsel | November 5, 2021

 Before you begin drafting proposals and reaching out to key decision-makers, you must ensure you've crafted the right strategy to make the difference you want to see.

-To help guide you, Regulatory Counsel Vijnata Trivedi, J.D. shares her perspective on how you can more effectively participate and reach your goals in the code development and adoption process.
+To help guide you, Regulatory Counsel Vijnata Trivedi, J.D. shares her perspective on how you can more effectively participate and reach your goals in the building code development and adoption process by state.

 Which states are updating their building codes?